radical-cybertools/BigJobAsync/README.md

 Resource configurations are defined in https://github.com/oleweidner/BigJobSimple/blob/master/bjsimple/resource_dictionary.py.

 You reference a resource configuration via the `resource` parameter in the `Resource` class constructor:

 ```python
 stampede = bjsimple.Resource(
     resource   = bjsimple.RESOURCES['XSEDE.STAMPEDE'],
 ```

 All resource configuration define a default queue on the remote system.
 You can override it by setting the  `queue` parameter explicitly in the `Resource` class constructor.

-If you want to add a new resource, just add it to the `resource_dictionary.py` file.